iitd/iitd.github.io/security/lecture1.md

 4. How can `userX` invoke the `passwd` program to make it crash?
    - By passing a command-line argument (_password_) string which is longer than 99 characters.

-5. How can `userX1 invoke the `passwd` program to run arbitrary commands with super-user (root) privileges?
+5. How can `userX` invoke the `passwd` program to run arbitrary commands with super-user (root) privileges?
    - By carefully crafting the command-line argument (_password_) to that it contains the code that needs to be executed _and_ it overwrites the return address so it jumps to the code (within the _password_ string).

 # Software Defect 2 : Integer Overflow Bugs